cretz/asmble/README.md

 * `FuncBuilder` - Where the bulk of the WASM-instruction-to-JVM-instruction translation happens.
 * `asmble.io` - Classes for translating to/from ast nodes, bytes (i.e. wasm), sexprs (i.e. wast), and strings.
 * `asmble.run.jvm` - Tools for running WASM code on the JVM.
 Specifically `ScriptContext` which helps with linking.
+* `asmble.run.jvm.interpret` - The interpreter that can run WASM all at once or allow it to be stepped one instruction at a time.

+Note, some code is not complete yet (e.g. a linker and `javax.script` support) but beginnings of the code still appear in the repository.

 And for those reading code, here are some interesting algorithms:

 * `asmble.compile.jvm.RuntimeHelpers#bootstrapIndirect` (in Java, not Kotlin) - Manipulating arguments to essentially chain `MethodHandle` calls for an `invokedynamic` bootstrap.
 This is actually taken from the compiled Java class and injected as a synthetic method of the module class if needed.
+* `asmble.compile.jvm.msplit` (in Java, not Kotlin) - A rudimentary JVM method bytecode splitter for when method sizes exceed the limit allowed by the JVM (embedded from [another project](https://github.com/cretz/msplit)).
 * `asmble.compile.jvm.InsnReworker#addEagerLocalInitializers` - Backwards navigation up the instruction list to make sure that a local is set before it is get.
 * `asmble.compile.jvm.InsnReworker#injectNeededStackVars` - Inject instructions at certain places to make sure we have certain items on the stack when we need them.
 * `asmble.io.ByteReader$InputStream` - A simple eof-peekable input stream reader.
+* `asmble.run.jvm.interpret.Interpreter` - Full WASM interpreter in a few hundred lines of Kotlin.

 ## Compilation Details